Giving is Great

 We’ve gathered data from the UK Charities Commission covering all registered charities and 360 Giving for details of major donations (usually £10,000 or more) to allow you to see who is being supported and by whom.
 You can tailor your search based on the number of different donors they have attracted and by their size

 “Best thing I’ve ever seen in this field, without a doubt” Andy Cook, chief executive, Centre for Social Justice, founder of Twenty Twenty

 Download our guide to better giving

 Finding good charities is really difficult.
 This free guide sets out some of the pitfalls, with handy tips on what to look out for.

-Giving is Great is an initiative launched by the EQ Foundation, a registered charitable institution that receives funding from the EQ Investors Group and other related parties.
+EQ Foundation is a registered charitable institution that receives funding from the EQ Investors Group and other related parties.
 We can provide support in the following ways:

 Advice to individual donors